Create a WordPress plugin or theme translation using poedit shows you how to create or edit a language file for themes

 Nowadays the mo and po files can also be uploaded to the following directory path in WordPress.
-This is becoming the default path to upload your mo and po files for themes that are translated in wordpress.org.
+This is the default path to upload your mo and po files for themes that are translated in wordpress.org.
 Which can also serve as a way to protect your customize translation whenever you update your theme.

 Note: A better way to protect your themes customizations including the language files is by using a child theme.